 - In the "management's discussion and analysis" section of this report, management discusses various components of the annual report and provides an analysis of the current financial statement information. - The "basic consolidated financial statements" section of this report includes a series of consolidated financial statements, which provide information about the activities of the Hospital as a whole.
-The Consolidated Balance Sheets reveal the assets, liabilities and net position of the Hospital on December 31, 2019 and 2018 while the Consolidated Statements of Operations and Changes in Net Position summarize the revenues and expenses, including nonoperating items for the years then ended.
-The Consolidated Statements of Cash Flows summarize the change in cash and cash equivalents as a result of operating, investing and financing activities during the years.
-The Statements of Fiduciary Net Position and Statements of Changes in Fiduciary Net Position summarize the assets, net position, additions, and deductions of the Hospital's fiduciary activities.
+The Consolidated Balance Sheets reveal the assets, liabilities and net position of the Hospital on December 31, 2020 and 2019 while the Consolidated Statements of Operations and Changes in Net Position summarize the revenues and expenses, including nonoperating items for the years then ended.
+The Consolidated Statements of Cash Flows summarize the change in cash and cash equivalents as a result of operating, investing, and financing activities during the years.
 The Notes to the Consolidated Financial Statements disclose additional information addressed within the body of the consolidated financial statements.